openregister/government-organisation-data/README.md

 # Government organisation register data

-Discovery data for a register of UK central government organisations.
+Discovery data for a register of UK central government organisations — legal entities with a presence on GOV.UK.

+Other organisations may be considered to be part of government for different processes, for example the Digital Marketplace includes schools, academies, public corporations and other legal entities such as charities funded by government.
+We anticipate a register needing to reference such entities using a "public-sector" field, a CURIE to one of a number of different registers.

 # Lists